Eniya03/AgifyIo/README.md

 ---
 ## **Test Summary**

-The Functionality of the API is behaving as expected but there are minor defects which could be potentially correctled like giving an empty name/name not present in database gives a 200 response with age null, which could be handled better with error response codes and error messages.Sending a batch request of 10 names timed out and started working fine after a adding wait time , this indicates a potential Performance Issue (might be Higher Response Time issue) which can be investigated further by API performance testing.
+The Functionality of the API is behaving as expected but there are minor defects which could be potentially corrected like, on sending an empty name/name not present in database gives a 200 response with age null, which could be handled better with error response codes and error messages.Sending a batch request of 10 names timed out and started working fine after a adding wait time , this indicates a potential Performance Issue (might be Higher Response Time issue) which can be investigated further by API performance testing using K6 within the same framework.

 ---
 ## **Feedback**